 Regardless how we look at it, when nobody is offering value in addition to a saying, things are reduced to a question of price and the path to the bottom is, poetically speaking, littered with trash.

 Thanks for connecting here today and taking the time to read this ‘Offering value in addition to a saving’ post.

-Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer, Adjunct Professor and Author, supplies professional and personal development to a portfolio of corporate and individual clients.
+Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.

-As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches a postgraduate course based on dramatic texts and elements of coaching to examine various work-related performance matters.
+As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches an International graduate course, using four characters taken from dramatic texts as coaching clients, to examine various work-related leadership and performance matters.

-Brian’s goal is to support through coaching, training and writing all who wish to reach their full potential, in education, work or life in general.
+Brian’s goal is to support through coaching, training and writing all who wish to live their potential, in education, work or life in general.

 You can contact Brian via e-mail (firstname.lastname@example.org), by clicking on the icons or leaving a comment below.